long-1602/IBM-Data-Analyst-Capstone-Project/README.md

 # IBM-Data-Analyst-Capstone-Project
 This is the final course and project for the IBM Data Analyst Professional Certification.
 This capstone project uses Python and SQL queries.
+The Python libraries used are NumPy, Seaborn, Matplotlib, and Pandas.
+Data was analyzed from an online survey Stack Overflow put out in 2019 for software professionals.
+The data was used to get insights into current technology usage & future technology trend.

+Syllabus:
 Week 1: Collecting data using APIs and Web Scraping

 Week 2: Data Wrangling